borti4938/n64rgb_pcb/README.md

 #### 3.3 Mechanical switch

 You can install mechanical switches to toggle VI-DeBlur on and off and also 16bit mode on and off.
-At least I recommend to install a mechanical switch for the VI-DeBlur function.
+At least I recommend installing a mechanical switch for the VI-DeBlur function.

 Source a on/on or on/off switch like [this one](https://etim.net.au/shop/shop.php?crn=209&rn=559&action=show_detail).
 If you source the switch as linked you can use [this 3D mount](https://www.thingiverse.com/thing:4584239) for a clean installation.